1jour1vin

-A classic regional wine, crafted in the Beaujolais tradition using 100% whole-cluster carbonic maceration.
-Bursting with fresh red fruit and floral notes, it will delight any palate, especially when paired with Lyon-style charcuterie and cheeses for a convivial gathering.
+A wine typical of the region, crafted in the Beaujolais tradition using 100% carbonic maceration of whole clusters.
+Bursting with fresh red fruit and floral notes, it will delight every palate—especially when paired with Lyon-style charcuterie and cheeses for a convivial gathering.
 A supple and delightful spring wine!

 Buy your Chasselay wines at the best price in a private sale!